enricopisoni/R-FASST/R/README.md

 ## Output files ##

-Under the working directory, defined as argument, the script reads and writes the files listed here below.
+Under the working directory, defined as script argument, the script reads and writes the files listed here below.
 In detail, the list shows:

  - the file key as defined in the configuration file;
  - the file name used for test;

+Moreover, text between braces is replaced at runtime with the values as stated by following table:

+ - `project`
+        the project name as defined as script argument;
+ - `model`
+        the model name as defined as script argument;
+ - `version`
+        the version as defined as script argument;
+ - `scenario`
+        the current scenario name as defined in the configuration file under the path `$.scenarios.name`
+ - `year`
+        the current year as defined in the configuration file under the path `$.scenarios.year`

 ### Input files by key ###
  - `in.file.pop.country`